 Active Learning Vs. Lecture: A New Evidence-Based Perspective on an Old Debate

-To me, the common debate of “Active Learning versus Lecture” is a non sequitur.
+To me, the common debate of “Active Learning versus Lecture” is addressing the wrong issue.
 There is a long list of research studies showing that including active and engaged techniques to the classroom is beneficial to student learning.
-That said, the research does not state that all lectures are ineffective or that one should never lecture.
+This does not mean that lectures are ineffective or that one should never lecture.
 In the debate of active learning versus the lecture we rarely hear of the many types of lectures or the hundreds of types of active learning.
-The statement “active learning is more effective than lecturing” is simply too general to be of value.
-In this session we will discuss the common types of lectures, components of any good lecture, what makes lectures ineffective at times, and most importantly, demonstrate effective engaged learning techniques to add to your teaching repertoire.
+The statement “active learning is more effective than lecturing” does not effectively follow the science on human learning.
+We should instead be asking, "in what ways active and engaged learning be used with lectures to created effective educational environments for our students."
+In this session we will discuss the common types of lectures, components of any good lecture, what does make lectures ineffective at times, and most importantly, demonstrate how adding effective engaged learning techniques almost always enhances learning for students.

 Note: I think a grave error has been made in higher education with respect to effective teaching.
 I don’t think we ever need to hate on lectures as a whole.
 This session is designed to increase active and engaged learning strategies that work in conjunction with the lecture, along with some tips regarding how to lecture effectively when a lecture strategy is used.
 This session differs from a common approach of demonizing the lecture method with suggestions that it be replaced with engaged learning strategies.
 We will end up in the same place of building a bigger toolbox of effective strategies for teaching, but along a much more positive path.
 Faculty get the message that lecturing all the time is not acceptable, but it is ok to do it some of the time.
 Faculty have been VERY receptive to this approach